Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

     - view: subscribes to and creates observables

 This approach to reactive view models was developed at [Highstreet mobile retail](http://www.highstreetapp.com).

+Creating and using a view model is usually a three step process: 1) initialize the view model, 2) bind the view model to the view inputs and 3) bind the view to the view model outputs.
+Depending on your approach, these steps could take place at different points in time or code.
+To accomodate the intermediate states where part of the view or view model are not yet set-up completely, you will end up using optionals or Subjects.
+The latter is a concept in Reactive programming that is tempting to use as an optional Observable.
+I wanted to find an approach that didn't require unwrapping optionals or dealing with Subjects all the time.

 ```swift
 // LoginViewModel.swift